bahodge/candlekeep-mysteries/adventures/the_circle_of_silence/Sequence of Events.md

 The barren field is flat but heavily obscured.
 The mud beneath your feet is difficult terrain.
 As you approach the center of the field all sound is blocked.

 In the center of the field is an effigy roughly resembling a human made of branches, sticks and leaves.
 A DC 12 history check would reveal tha the effigy is dressed in the formal attire of [[Lady Shehboden]].
 The mouth of the effigy is open.
 If a player inspects the mouth of the effigy they will find a rock with a subtle purple glow.
 This rock emminates the Silence spell within 30ft of it.
-If the rock is submerged in a liquid, it is temporarily rendered inert.
+If the players remove the rock, the silence spell is dispelled until it is placed in the mouth of the effigy again.
 Surrounding the effigy are carefully laid dry branches emitting a pleasant aroma.
 With a DC 14 investigation check, a player would recognize it is oil of clove.
 A highly flammable oil.
 Players will find a flask of the oil near the effigy.

 ### Sparrows Field Encounter (Medium)